2100, Residence

 • Multiply amounts received every other week by 2.17.

-• Add amounts received twice a month (semi-monthly).
+• Add amounts received twice a month, which is semi-monthly.

 • Divide yearly amounts by 12.